Remod-org/NREHook/README.md

 Also note that this is inserted globally for ALL HOOKS.
 However, unloading the plugin should remove that, as would a reboot.

-On some providers, loading this at boot time may prevent the server from starting.
+<b>On some providers, loading this at boot time may prevent the server from starting.</b>